MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

 The *Target Framework* (also known as `compileSdkVersion`) is the specific Android framework version (API level) that your app is compiled for at build time.
 This setting specifies what APIs your app *expects* to use when it runs, but it has no effect on which APIs are actually available to your app when it is installed.
 As a result, changing the Target Framework setting does not change runtime behavior.

-The Target Framework identifies which library versions your application is linked against &ndash; this determines which APIs you can use in your app.
+The Target Framework identifies which library versions your application is linked against &ndash; this setting determines which APIs you can use in your app.
 For example, if you want to use the [NotificationBuilder.SetCategory](https://developer.xamarin.com/api/member/Android.App.Notification+Builder.SetCategory/p/System.String/) method that was introduced in Android 5.0 Lollipop, you must set the